N44TS/nugget/README.md

 To test the contributor and buyer flows at the same time, use two different browsers or separate browser profiles.
 Privy keeps the signed-in session and embedded wallet within a browser session, so using one browser for both roles can show the same address on both sides.
-Contributors do not need to log in with an external wallet.